alvarop/protox/README.md

 ### Current Status
 #### Super Current
+I screwed up and thought they used encryption.
+They do write to teh data whitening/encryption register during pairing, but only to enable CRC on the radio!
+This means listening in (and possibly jumping in) is much easier than I previously thought.

+I've added a bunch of packet sniffing features to the firmware.
+It will now scan all channels until it finds a remote transmitting.
+It won't be able to follow the entire conversation unless it has a matching device ID, so there's a command to set that.
+There's also one to enable/disable CRC on the radio, so it can listen before and after pairing.

+When I get a chance, I should be able to set the ID from the conversation it's sniffing and automatically follow the pairing process and change settings accordingly.
+Another fun feature to add will be capturing an already started conversation and figure out what the ID is to properly set it.

+#### Used to be Current
 We have control!!!
 I gave up waiting for the radio modules to arrive, so instead I removed the STM8 microcontroller from one of the remotes and connected an STM32F4 to it instead.
 Well, just the SPI lines that go to the radio...
 After a day of fighting with the half-duplex SPI code, I managed to get pairing working.
 Turns out the remote changes its own ID to match the quad's and enables ~~encryption~~ radio CRC after pairing.

 ![Hijacked Remote](/images/IMG_2354.jpg)